| |

 7. Take an Online Class/Tutorial

 Use your indoor time wisely by learning something new.
+This is one of those winter activities ideas that combines fun with education!

+You can find a variety of online classes on Outschool.
 You'll also find free videos and tutorials on YouTube.
 My boys love drawing along with Art for Kids Hub And Chalk Pastels.

 This indoor activity is such a blast!
+It's perfect for creative expression and building confidence.

 You can pick a theme or just let your kids get creative.
 Don't forget to take out your camera (or smartphone) to capture these special moments.